 On January 4, 2007, Senate Finance Committee Chairman Senator Max Baucus and ranking member Senator Charles Grassley introduced S. 55, legislation that would repeal the AMT effective for tax years after 2006.
-House Ways and Means Committee Chairman Charles Rangel has also expressed concerns over the potential effects of the AMT and it is likely that the House will consider legislation addressing the AMT.
+The conference report to S.Con.Res.
+21, the FY2008 budget resolution, calls for a one-year patch for the AMT.
 This report will be updated as legislative action warrants.

-The alternative minimum tax (AMT) for individuals was originally enacted to ensure that all taxpayers, especially high-income taxpayers, pay at least a minimum amount of federal taxes.1 It was designed so that individuals could not take unfair advantage of the various preferences and incentives under the regular income tax to substantially reduce their regular income tax liability below what was considered appropriate for their income level.
+The alternative minimum tax (AMT) for individuals was originally enacted to ensure that all taxpayers, especially high-income taxpayers, pay at least a minimum amount of federal taxes.
+It was designed so that individuals could not take unfair advantage of the various preferences and incentives under the regular income tax to substantially reduce their regular income tax liability below what was considered appropriate for their income level.
 The AMT functions as a parallel tax system to the regular income tax.
 Taxpayers calculate their regular income tax and then calculate their AMT.
 If their AMT liability is larger than their regular income tax liability, then they pay the AMT.